Religion in the United Kingdom: Attendance

 Society in the United Kingdom is markedly more secular than it was in the past and the number of churchgoers fell over the second half of the 20th century.
+Already in the mid-20th century, church attendance in Britain was relatively low.
+A Mass-Observation survey conducted in 1948 and 1949 found only 15% of Brittons attended church.
+The English Church survey found that attendance was 12% in 1979, 10% in 1989, and 7.5% in 1998.
 The Ipsos MORI poll in 2003 reported that 18% were "a practising member of an organised religion".
 The Tearfund Survey in 2007 found that only 7% of the population considered themselves as practising Christians.
-Some 10% attended church weekly and two-thirds had not gone to church in the past year.
+Sometimes 10% attended church weekly and two-thirds had not gone to church in the past year.
 The Tearfund Survey also found that two-thirds of UK adults (66%) or 32.2 million people had no connection with the Church at present (nor with another religion).
 These people were evenly divided between those who have been in the past but have since left (16 million) and those who have never been in their lives (16.2 million).

 A survey in 2002 found Christmas attendance at Anglican churches in England varied between 10.19% of the population in the diocese of Hereford, down to just 2.16% in Manchester.
 Church attendance at Christmas in some dioceses was up to three times the average for the rest of the year.
 Overall church attendance at Christmas has been steadily increasing in recent years; a 2005 poll found that 43 per cent expected to attend a church service over the Christmas period, in comparison with 39% and 33% for corresponding polls taken in 2003 and 2001 respectively.